DigInitiatives/ChrysCamVids/README.md

  ## 8. Python that DropBox

- Save the [autodropbox.py](https://github.com/DigInitiatives/ChrysCamVids/blob/master/autodropbox.py) file above to your Pi in /home/pi/timelapse.
+ Save the [autodropbox.py](/autodropbox.py) file above to your Pi in /home/pi/timelapse.
 Alternatively, you can open up the Raw and paste those into your own self-created file by using the Terminal and typing:

  `nano autodropbox.py`

-autodropbox.py will use the paths above to fling any new video files into the cloud.
+autodropbox.py will use the paths you define in the file to fling any new video files into the cloud.

-See how we're referencing /dropbox_uploader.sh in the script above?
+See how we're referencing /dropbox_uploader.sh in autodropbox.py?
 That's a relative file path, which means it assumes that it will be in the same folder as your autodropbox.py script.
 Make it so OR change the script above to use an absolute path to the dropbox_uploader.sh location.

 ## 9. Automate the heck out of it